Rowdy Tellez Player Props: Brewers vs. Tigers

-The Milwaukee Brewers, including Rowdy Tellez and his .636 slugging percentage over his past 10 games, take on starting pitcher Spencer Turnbull and the Detroit Tigers at American Family Field, Tuesday at 7:40 PM ET.
+On Wednesday, Rowdy Tellez (.250 batting average in his past 10 games, with three home runs, six walks and six RBI) and the Milwaukee Brewers play the Detroit Tigers, whose starting pitcher will be Michael Lorenzen.
+First pitch is at 1:40 PM ET.

-In his previous game he had a hitless performance (0-for-1) against the Tigers.
+He hit a home run while going 1-for-4 in his previous game against the Tigers.

 Rowdy Tellez Game Info & Props vs. the Tigers